 You must meet the Satisfactory Academic Progress Policy standards in order to be eligible for financial assistance.
 This policy is published and available at the Office of Financial Aid Services, or online by clicking on the link above.

 This is a loan which permits a student, who may be experiencing temporary difficulties, to borrow small sums of money for a short period of time.
-No collateral is required for a short-term loan although the student must identify a reliable source of repayment and pay a $30 loan application fee.
-In addition, a student must have a cumulative grade-point average of 2.0 or better at MSU, be enrolled for at least six credits as a degree-seeking student, and have a satisfactory repayment record with respect to any previous loan(s) received.
+No collateral is required for a short-term loan although the student must identify a reliable source of repayment.
+In addition, a student must have a cumulative grade-point average of 2.0 or better at MSU, be enrolled for at least six credits as a degree-seeking student and have a satisfactory repayment record with respect to any previous loan(s) received.

 The University reserves the right to reject or decline any application, to determine the amount and a date of repayment for any loan approved, and to require a guarantor.
 Applications and other information regarding the short-term loan program may be obtained from the Office of Financial Aid Services.
-Allow a minimum of two working days to process a short-term loan application which must be submitted at least one month prior to the end of the term.
+Allow a minimum of two working days to process a short-term loan application.

 Financial aid status of individual students is available online through MyInfo.
 You can check your overall financial aid status including outstanding requirements and holds, Satisfactory Academic Progress, individual cost of attendance, award information, and account information regarding charges and payments from the Student Accounts Office.
 Links under MyInfo will take you to the online student information system.

-General Financial Aid information can found at www.montana.edu/wwwfa.
+General Financial Aid information can be found at www.montana.edu/wwwfa.